whoisdatacenter/Reverse-Lookup-API-Phone_no/Contributing Guide/Contributing Guide.md

 Here's what you need to know:
 - After a certain number of hits, your API requests may be temporarily blocked.
 - This is a protective measure to prevent abuse and maintain service quality.
-- To continue using the SERP tool, we recommend waiting for a bit before making additional requests.